 Martez acts as the artistic and design director for the brand.
 Part of his role is sourcing the materials and bringing them to various manufacturing facilities in California, as well as contracting with facilities abroad for certain items.
 Martez's future plans include leasing or purchasing his own manufacturing facility to take the brand's production in-house and use excess production ability to produce goods for other brands.

-I really like yekim and I wanted to get a item from them for a while and I was to young to order at the time because I couldn't use debit card but now I can.Takemia BouieInvested about 1 year ago
+I really like yekim and I wanted to get a item from them for a while and I was to young to order at the time because I couldn't use debit card but now I can.Takemia BouieInvested over 1 year ago

 With any business, marketing exposure plays a key factor in regards to success.
-YeKim's clothing line has a remarkable network of celebrity connections, which will undoubtedly create a buzz in the market.David KessebehInvested about 1 year ago
+YeKim's clothing line has a remarkable network of celebrity connections, which will undoubtedly create a buzz in the market.David KessebehInvested over 1 year ago

-I worked all my life to be able to have a comfortable retirement, I hope with this company's success I will be closer to doing just that as well as helping other start ups...As, I am a believer in paying it forward!Shaeda BurgessInvested about 1 year ago
+I worked all my life to be able to have a comfortable retirement, I hope with this company's success I will be closer to doing just that as well as helping other start ups...As, I am a believer in paying it forward!Shaeda BurgessInvested over 1 year ago

-I seen this company before it started and to see it now I knew what it was gonna do ... i also know where its about to go ...Onion HowellInvested about 1 year ago
+I seen this company before it started and to see it now I knew what it was gonna do ... i also know where its about to go ...Onion HowellInvested over 1 year ago

 Investors should verify any issuer information they consider important before making an investment.